karlavdelgadof/YouTube-project-media-player/README.md

 # YouTube-project-media-player
-YouTube media player replica built with HTML and CSS
+This project is a YouTube media player replica built with HTML/CSS and JavaScript.
+The aim is to embed the YouTube video player into the page so it actually plays and add the little thumbnail images along the right side.